ordina-jworks/ordina-jworks.github.io/_posts/2019-09-09-kustomize.md

 In this example, only a single feature of Kustomize is used, namely the `commonLabels` option.
 This option makes Kustomize add the label to all managed manifests at build time (when running `kubectl apply -k` or `kustomize build`).
 Other options like image overrides, namespaces overrides and name prefixing are also available.
-For more information on these features check out the documentation [here](https://kubectl.docs.kubernetes.io/pages/app_management/introduction.html).
+For more information on these features check out the documentation [here](https://kubectl.docs.kubernetes.io/pages/app_management/introduction.html{:target="_blank" rel="noopener noreferrer"}.

 ### Overlay manifest